Huge fans of music festivals here.

-For 16 years now, Mexico City has become de perfect scenario for the Mexican rock bands and others all over the world to offer their lyrics and good vibrations to more than 70 thousand people, who congregates on Foro Sol during three days to celebrate music with the Vive Latino Festival.
+For 16 years now, Mexico City has become the perfect scenario for the Mexican rock bands and others all over the world to offer their lyrics and good vibrations to more than 70 thousand people, who congregate on Foro Sol for three days to celebrate music with the Vive Latino Festival.

-The first edition, back in 1998, was the beginning to the most famous bands and other not than famous, that arrived to this festival with only one thing on mind: conquer their public and also those who are not so involved into them.
+The first edition, back in 1998, was the beginning of the most famous bands and other not than famous, that arrived at this festival with only one thing on the mind: conquer their public and also those who are not so involved in them.
 This makes a wonderful cultural puzzle unifying Latin America, which is the very point of doing it.

-In order to the public enjoy more bands each day, five scenarios are assembled, so music fans are able to change of genre or band anytime and pursue their favorite artists wherever they are at the moment.
+In order for the public to enjoy more bands each day, five scenarios are assembled, so music fans are able to change genre or band anytime and pursue their favorite artists wherever they are at the moment.

 Every year, the Vive Latino festival becomes more and more important around the Globe, so you must live the experience at least once in life, and get to know more about how Mexicans feel and live music.

-Maru White is a Mexican blogger who loves to travel, have new friends and promote the local culture, but also other cultures around the world.
-Follow her on Facebook.
+Maru White is a Mexican blogger who loves to travel, have new friends, and promote the local culture, but also other cultures around the world.

 by Who Needs Maps

-Coachella is the famous 3 day music and arts festival in Southern California.
-It takes place in the dessert of Indio, but people all around the world fly to California just for Coachella.
+Coachella is the famous 3-day music and arts festival in Southern California.
+It takes place in the desert of Indio, but people all around the world fly to California just for Coachella.
 With 5 stages, Coachella has all types of genres of music- like Snoop Dogg, Mumford and Sons, Jack White, Calvin Harris, Lana Del Rey, Alesso, and AC/DC.
 There is an artist for everyone.